rashidmakki/rashidmakki/README.md

 ## Hi 👋 I am Rashid Makki!

 I am a Software Engineer with experience in full-stack development.
 Skilled in problem-solving and passionate about innovation.
 Seeking a challenging position to contribute technical expertise and collaborate effectively in a dynamic software development team.
-Proficient in Java, HTML, CSS, JavaScript, React, NodeJs, SQL.
+Proficient in Java, Spring Framework, Spring Boot, HTML, CSS, JavaScript, React, NodeJs, SQL, AWS.
 Strong communication and teamwork abilities.
 I am looking for full-stack development role.

 - 👨🏽‍💻 Currently working, learning and growing my skillset in Backend Development, competitive coding, data structures and algorithms.